OluwatimilehinF/Compressive-Strength-of-Concrete-app/README.md

 Keywords: Nano silica, Micro silica, Compressive strength

 The contributors in the projects are:
-FOLARIN O.O
+FOLARIN O.O,
-OMOLE A.O
+OMOLE A.O,
-ALALADE O.O
+ALALADE O.O,
 OLADAPO A.A